Atypon-OpenSource/manuscripts-quarterback/README.md

 You need Docker & Docker Compose.

-1. `docker-compose up -d api redis`
+1. `docker-compose up -d api postgres`

 ## How to install for local development